balping/UltraPlot/docs/faq.rst

 downscaled so the sizes used in your plotting code are *not* the sizes that appear in the document.

-ultraplot helps you get your figure sizes *correct* for embedding them as vector graphics inside publications.
-It uses a slightly smaller default font size, calculates the default figure size from the number of subplot rows and columns, and adds the `journal` keyword argument to `~ultraplot.figure.Figure` which can be used to employ figure dimensions from a particular journal standard.
-To keep the inline figures legible, ultraplot also employs a *higher quality* default inline backend.
+UltraPlot helps you get your figure sizes *correct* for embedding them as vector graphics inside publications.
+It uses a slightly smaller default font size, calculates the default figure size from the number of subplot rows and columns, and adds the `journal` keyword argument to :class:`~ultraplot.figure.Figure` which can be used to employ figure dimensions from a particular journal standard.
+To keep the inline figures legible, UltraPlot also employs a *higher quality* default inline backend.

 ..
 [1] `Vector graphics <https://en.wikipedia.org/wiki/Vector_graphics>`__ use physical
    units (e.g. inches, `points <https://en.wikipedia.org/wiki/Point_(typography)>`__),